microsoft/MLOS/README.md

 > See Also: [`conda` install instructions](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)
 >
-> Note: to support Windows we rely on some pre-compiled packages from `conda-forge` channels, which increases the `conda` solver time during environment create/update.
+> Note: to support Windows we currently rely on some pre-compiled packages from `conda-forge` channels, which increases the `conda` solver time during environment create/update.
 >
 > To work around this the (currently) experimental `libmamba` solver can be used.
 >